Protect Against Rabies by Avoiding Contact with Bats, Immunizing Pets

 A potential rabies exposure should never be taken lightly.
 In 2015, a rabid bat bit a child in Spokane County, resulting in vaccination of both the child and mother.
 Again, if left untreated, rabies is almost always fatal.
 The last reported human cases of rabies in Washington state were in 1997 and 1995.

-While it is estimated less than 1 percent of bats in the wild carry rabies, 3 percent to 10 percent of those tested are rabid.
-This is due to sick or injured bats being more likely to be tested.
+In 2017, 22 rabid bats were identified in the state.
+On average, Washington State Public Health Laboratory tests approximately 300 bats per year for rabies—roughly 5 percent of them test positive.
+Yet it is estimated less than 1 percent of bats in the wild carry rabies; a higher percent test positive as sick or injured bats are more likely to be tested.
+Statewide, aside from bats, the most recent rabies cases (caused by bats) in animals was a cat in 2015 and a dog in 1987.
 There is no need to test bats that have not come in to contact with people or pets.

 For more information on rabies in Spokane County, go to srhd.org.
 Statewide information is available on the Washington State Department of Health website here, and national information on the U.S. Centers for Disease Prevention and Control web page located here.
 Become a fan of SRHD on Facebook to receive local safety and wellness tips.
 You can also follow SRHD on Twitter @spokanehealth.